a-rich/DJ-Tools/src/djtools/spotify/README.md

 Triggering the `playlist_checker` module can be done by setting `SPOTIFY_CHECK_PLAYLISTS: true`.

 ## playlist_builder
 In order to use the `playlist_builder` module, you must add a `playlist_builder.json` file to the `config` folder.
 This JSON contains subreddits as keys and Spotify playlist IDs as values.
 Unlike `playlist_checker.json`, the JSON keys _MUST_ match the subreddit (case-insensitive).
-Then you must add the subreddits you want to generate / update paylists for to the `AUTO_PLAYLIST_SUBREDDITS` configuration option.
+Then you must add the subreddits you want to generate / update paylists for to the `AUTO_PLAYLIST_SUBREDDITS` configuration option. `AUTO_PLAYLIST_FUZZ_RATIO` `[0, 100]` sets the minimum Levenshtein similarity to add tracks to an auto-playlist when comparing the subreddit post title to a Spotify API search result.

+Each element of `AUTO_PLAYLIST_SUBREDDITS` is a dictionary of subreddit-specific configuration options for the `playlist_builder` module:
+* `name` is the subreddit name.
+* `type` is whether to query subreddit's "hot", "top", "new", "rising", or "controversial" posts
+* `period` is the time period for which posts are considered (`week` is recommended); should a subreddit post not contain a direct link to a Spotify track
-There are three other relevant configuration options for the `playlist_builder` module. `AUTO_PLAYLIST_TRACK_LIMIT` is the maximum number of tracks in the auto-playlists; the oldest track will be removed when adding a new track exceeds this limit. `AUTO_PLAYLIST_TOP_PERIOD` is the time period for which top posts are considered; `week` is recommended.
-Should a subreddit top post not contain a direct link to a Spotify track, `AUTO_PLAYLIST_FUZZ_RATIO` `[0, 100]` sets the minimum Levenshtein similarity to add tracks to an auto-playlist when comparing the subreddit post title to a Spotify API search result.
+* `limit` is the maximum number of tracks in the auto-playlist; the oldest track will be removed when adding a new track exceeds this limit

 Triggering the `playlist_builder` module can be done by setting `AUTO_PLAYLIST_UPDATE: true`.